 Throttling is a service provided by Airship that is designed to alleviate any load issues that systems tied to your Airship project may incur from sending large amounts of notifications.
-By design, the throttling service will slow down notifications that are sent from Airship but is not a guarantee of a rate of notifications being sent.
+By design, the throttling service will slow down notifications that are sent from Airship but it is not a guarantee of a rate of notifications being sent.

-This service is an excellent temporary resource to leverage while building out more resilient backend services to handle this traffic.
+This service is an excellent temporary resource to leverage while building more resilient backend services to handle this traffic.

 See this guide for a discussion of the considerations regarding how to determine if throttling would be a solution for your project and how to determine an appropriate rate.